sherbret/sherbret.github.io/_pages/about.md

 Brief vitae
 ======

-Sébastien Herbreteau graduated from Grenoble INP – Ensimag in 2020 with a specialization in mathematical modeling, vision, graphics and simulation.
-From 2020 to 2023, he was a PhD student under the supervision of Charles Kervrann at Centre Inria de l’Université de Rennes on the research topic of image denoising.
-Since 2024, he has been a postdoctoral researcher at Ecole Polytechnique Féférale de Lausanne (EPFL) working with Michael Unser.
-His research interests include statistical and machine learning methods for image processing, inverse problems, optimization and mathematical understanding of neural networks.
+I am currently a postdoctoral researcher with the Biomedical Imaging Group at the École Polytechnique Fédérale de Lausanne (EPFL), where I am supervised by Michael Unser.
+From 2020 to 2023, I was a PhD student under the supervision of Charles Kervrann at Centre Inria de l’Université de Rennes on the research topic of image denoising.
+In 2020, I graduated from Grenoble INP – Ensimag with a specialization in mathematical modeling, vision, graphics and simulation.
+My research interests include statistical and machine learning methods for image processing, inverse problems, optimization and mathematical understanding of neural networks.

 List of publications
 ======